Part 1: Addressing Payment Fraud

 Combining the Power of People, Data and Technology

-Galileo's Dynamic Fraud Engine is purpose-built to reduce fraudulent transactions that lead to customer disputes and chargebacks.
+Galileo's Payment Risk Platform is purpose-built to reduce fraudulent transactions that lead to customer disputes and chargebacks.

 With real-time risk analytics and strategy assessment capabilities to get ahead of fraud risks before they escalate, Galileo’s DFE carefully balances a robust fraud solution with excellent customer experience.

-So, what’s the secret power behind Galileo’s Dynamic Fraud Engine?
+So, what’s the secret power behind Galileo’s Payment Risk Platform?

 It’s not just the modern technology; it’s the people, combined with the data analytics and technology, that creates the holistic approach.

 No matter how much fraud data an organization has, or how sophisticated their payments fraud detection or eCommerce fraud detection technology is, it’s the people behind the technology that make the insights gathered from payments data actionable through a comprehensive fraud management program.

 Galileo’s Payment Risk Platform offers an integrated risk strategy solution that focuses on reducing risk for operational and transactional fraud—as well as providing customer and dispute service tools.
 The end goal is to reduce fraud mitigation costs, while improving card program ROI.

 The not-so-secret power behind the Galileo Payment Risk Platform is: